Troubleshooting

 Possible causes:

-Secure content — Some system UI (password fields, certain system sheets) may render as black in screenshots for security.
+- Secure content — Some system UI (password fields, certain system sheets) renders as black for security.

 mode: "full"instead ofmode: "app".